HDOC format description

-HDOC stands for ‘HTML document’.
+HDOC stands for ‘hypertext document’.
 It is a static format which means you can’t add a script to it.
 You can use CSS classes from a list of predefined classes, but you can’t define your own CSS classes or use inline CSS.

 <hdoc>